p0-security/terraform-provider-p0/docs/resources/aws_iam_write.md

 ### Read-Only

-- `state` (String) This account's install progress in the P0 application:
+- `state` (String) This item's install progress in the P0 application:
-	- 'stage': The account has been staged for installation
+	- 'stage': The item has been staged for installation
-	- 'configure': The account is available to be added to P0, and may be configured
+	- 'configure': The item is available to be added to P0, and may be configured
-	- 'installed': The account is fully installed
+	- 'installed': The item is fully installed

 <a id="nestedatt--login"></a>
 ### Nested Schema for `login`